KRFOSS/kali-docs/installation/btrfs/index.md

 - The root "/" of the file system has been installed in a subvolume "/@" and not the root of the btrfs partition "/"
 - A snapshot is treated like just another subvolume

 Thus all we have to do is mount the btrfs partition and replace the current root subvolume "@" with the last snapshot.
-To be safe we'll backup the curent root ("@") subvolume.
+To be safe we'll backup the current root ("@") subvolume.
 E.g.:

 ```console